 I enjoy the islets too, Los Cerros Quemados from a late-19th-century eruption.
 We swim around them, and they always look beautiful.

-Then it’s time to head back for lunch.
-It’s the prelude to a long afternoon of watching the sunset, its colors form and fade, in the seclusion of this big volcanic lake.
+Then it’s time to head back for lunch, the prelude to an enchanting afternoon of relaxing before watching the sunset—watching its colors evolve and fade—immersed in the seclusion of this majestic lake.

 Patricia Trigueros is a free spirit, writer, and translator from El Salvador.
 She has the habit of drinking too much coffee and writing in English, French, and Spanish.
-Check out her blog, Paty Stuff, and follow her on Facebook, Twitter, and Instagram.
+Check out her blog or follow her on Twitter and Instagram.